 Select Yoast Structured Data Blocks:

-Choose between “How-to” which creates a list and FAQ.
+There are a few errors with the “How-to” list but the FAQ works like a dream.
 I used the FAQ version in the post on my lifestyle blog.
 Here’s an example for this post:

 Frequently Asked Questions: